noviz-org/speaking-radar/README.md

 changedInput() {
     if (POI's in desired scan-area) {
-    sort list according to distance

-    do fancy stuff to make output logical...

-    speak()
+    create POI-list with POI's in scanRange from all POI's (already sorted according to distance from )

+    create POI-list with POI's in PizzaSliceHeading from POI's within scanRange

+    speak() !!!not necessary if speak() is a loop
     }

+    else {
+    speak("non POI's near you")
     }
+}

-speak() {
+speak() / loop {
     pick nearest POI
     convert nearest POI into text
     save poi as read